 Anorexia Nervosa Statistics

-Anorexia nervosa is one of the more commonly known eating disorders.
-It involves extreme dietary restriction leading to a potentially life-threatening body weight, accompanied by a distorted self-image.
+Anorexia nervosa involves extreme dietary restriction leading to a potentially life-threatening body weight, accompanied by a distorted self-image.

 Anorexia nervosa, unfortunately, is an eating disorder on the rise.

-Its seriousness is also highlighted by the fact that anorexia nervosa is associated with the highest mortality rates of all psychiatric disorders14Arcelus J, Mitchell AJ, Wales J, et al. Mortality rates in patients with anorexia nervosa and other eating disorders: a meta-analysis of 36 studies.
+Its seriousness is highlighted by the fact that anorexia nervosa is associated with the highest mortality rates of all psychiatric disorders7Arcelus J, Mitchell AJ, Wales J, et al. Mortality rates in patients with anorexia nervosa and other eating disorders: a meta-analysis of 36 studies.
 Archives of general psychiatry.
 2011;68(7):724-731..

-Not only is anorexia nervosa associated with high mortality rates, but the behaviors, cognitions, and perceptions that underpin anorexia nervosa are linked with severe impairment in physical, social, and psychological functioning.
+Not only is anorexia nervosa associated with high mortality rates, but the behaviors, cognitions, and perceptions that underpin anorexia nervosa are associated with severe impairment in physical, social, and psychological functioning.

 Let’s delve into some key facts and statistics on anorexia nervosa;

-- Females with anorexia nervosa outnumber males with anorexia nervosa on a 10:1 ratio17Keski-Rahkonen A, Raevuori A, Hoek HW.
+- Females with anorexia nervosa outnumber males with anorexia nervosa on a 10:1 ratio10Keski-Rahkonen A, Raevuori A, Hoek HW.
 Epidemiology of eating disorders: an update.
 Annual Review of Eating Disorders: CRC Press 2018:66-76..

 Bulimia Nervosa Statistics